Updated October 2023

 A Kyoto walking tour with this temple included would be another way to visit with a guide as well.
 Be sure to visit the Yasaka shrine nearby as well.

-One of the less-visited temples in Kyoto is this lush temple on the outskirts.
+One of the less-visited temples in Kyoto, Honen-in Temple is a lush temple on the outskirts.
 It’s a personal favorite for going somewhere quiet and off the beaten path.
 The moss-covered gate makes for a beautiful entrance to the gardens, where you can wander around in complete quietness.

 During the year, the small storehouse often showcases free art exhibits that change frequently.
 The mossy gardens and ponds are idyllic and often feel a world’s away.